DanielYohai/PluralsightProject0/README.md

 This project is the beginning (i.e. Step 0) of a multi-step, scalable project that explores the qualities and interesting phenomena of "Tesla Numbers", i.e. numbers divisible by 3, e.g. 3, 6, 9, 12, 15, 18, etc.

 Each step will explore additional concepts and features of both Tesla Numbers as well as unit testing.
+Along the way, we will also learn and/or reinforce various Python concepts.

 Each step consists of a number of tasks - each of which will be unit tested.